aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/ImageOrPrintOptions/_index.md

 ## **imageOrPrintOptions**

+Allows to specify options when rendering worksheet to images, printing worksheet or rendering chart to image.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |